⏰ Expected deployment time: 25 min

---- database: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: # replace this with a randomly-generated string: secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: azure azure: auth_method: msi # msi for active directory, access-key for access key # In case you chose to authenticate via access key unmark the following rows and insert the values from the previous step # storage_account: [your storage account] # storage_access_key: [your access key]
+--- database: type: "postgres" postgres: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: # replace this with a randomly-generated string.
+Make sure to keep it safe! secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: azure azure: auth_method: msi # msi for active directory, access-key for access key # In case you chose to authenticate via access key, unmark the following rows and insert the values from the previous step # storage_account: [your storage account] # storage_access_key: [your access key]

 lakefs --config config.yaml run

-Note: it is preferable to run the binary as a service using systemd or your operating system’s facilities.
+Note: It’s preferable to run the binary as a service using systemd or your operating system’s facilities.

-To support container-based environments like Azure Container Instances, lakeFS can be configured using environment variables.
+To support container-based environments, you can configure lakeFS using environment variables.
 Here is a

 command to demonstrate starting lakeFS using Docker: